Vvvvvvvictor/HiggsZGammaAna/hzgml/README.md

 ### Start XGBoost analysis!

 The whole ML task consists of training, applying the weights, optimizing the BDT boundaries for categorization, and calculating the number counting significances.
-The wrapper script `run_all.sh` will run everything.
+The wrapper script `runbdt_all.sh` will run everything.
 Please have a look!

 #### Make some directories
 ```